 - The software architectures, development processes, definition of ‘Quality’, everything is changing

-Open-source tools are ruling the market but there are pros and cons for both.
-Scalability and maintainability are not somethings that you can ‘figure out later’.
-So, ensure to remember everything we discussed above before you sign up for a test automation tool.
+Open-source Test Automation tools are ruling the market but there are pros and cons for both.
+Scalability and maintainability are not things that you can ‘figure out later’.
+So, ensure there is a scalable Test Automation strategy and remember everything we discussed above before you sign up for a tool.

 Wondering how can you draft a result-oriented and cost-effective Test Automation strategy that is easy to scale and maintain?
 Let’s have a quick chat.